 Sitting Bull and Crazy Horse: Battle-Hardened Warriors

 In 1873, Custer faced a group of attacking Lakota at the Northern Pacific Railroad Survey at Yellowstone.
 It was his first encounter with Lakota leaders Sitting Bull and Crazy Horse, but it wouldn’t be his last.
 Little did Custer know at the time the two Indigenous leaders would play a role in his death a few years later.

-In 1868, the U.S. government had signed a treaty recognizing South Dakota’s Black Hills as part of the Great Sioux Reservation.
+In 1868, the U.S. government signed a treaty recognizing South Dakota’s Black Hills as part of the Great Sioux Reservation.
 However, the government had a change of heart and decided to break the treaty in 1874 when Custer led an excursion of miners who had been looking for gold into the Black Hills.

 Custer was tasked with relocating all Native Americans in the area to reservations by January 31, 1876.
 Any person who didn’t comply would be considered hostile.

 The Native Americans, however, didn’t take the deception lying down.
 Those who could, left their reservations and traveled to Montana to join forces with Sitting Bull and Crazy Horse at their fast-growing camp.
-Thousands strong, the group eventually settled on banks of the Little Bighorn River.
+Thousands strong, the group eventually settled on the banks of the Little Bighorn River.

 Background to the Battle of the Little Bighorn

 The U.S. Army dispatched three columns of soldiers, including Custer and his 7th Cavalry, to round up Indigenous people and return them to their reservations.